nipy/nitime/doc/discussion/base_classes.rst

 -------------------------

-This class can be used in order to represent time with a varying sampling rate, or also represent contains time-points that
+This class can be used in order to represent time with a varying sampling rate, or also represent events which occur at different times in an ordered series.
+Thus, the time-points in this representation are unique (should they be unique?) and are ordered.
+This will be used as the time representation used in the :ref:`NonUniformTimeSeries` class.

 .. _UniformTime: